 Materialists argue that empathy is not actually about feeling another person’s emotions.
 They say it is about selfishness, about us projecting our emotions onto other people.
 And those moments where a person learns information as though psychically; they say those moments are mere coincidence (though the odds on that are often one in billions).

 But what if we actually are interconnected?

-If that is the case, then these “psychic moments” or “highly empathetic moments” are no longer phenomena.
+If that is the case, then these “psychic abilities” or “highly empathetic abilities” are no longer phenomena.
 They make perfect sense.
 Then, these psychic moments are just one part of a single body telling communicating with another part, like your brain communicating with your moth when you speak.

 What if all matter is conscious?
 That is the view of the “panpsychist”, those who believe that all is mind.
 And each year more and more psychologists and scientists take-up the panpsychist view.